leosaracino/Eu/README.md

 ### EN:

- I' Leonardo, a Brazilian developer studying to improve my skills, I am 20 years old, and I have experience in python, ruby ​​on rials, java, c and flutter.
+ I' Leonardo, a Brazilian data scientist and developer studying to improve my skills, I am 21 years old, and I have experience in python, data science, machine learning and ruby ​​on rials.
 You can contact me if you want to know more.😊

 [My CV📃](https://www.figma.com/proto/GWAlvrOgOqILY9PtEga07k/Curriculo-(Copy)-(Copy)?node-id=1%3A2&scaling=min-zoom&page-id=0%3A1)